Medical IDs for Regular Aspirin Use

 Aspirin may be prescribed as a low-dose treatment, typically 81 mgs per tablet.
 Regular-strength or higher dose aspirin, often 325-650 mg per tablet, is usually taken for headaches, fever, and minor aches and pains.
 Some of the most common OTC aspirin brands include Bayer, Ecotrin, and Bufferin.

 What to engrave on your MedicAlert medical ID for regular aspirin use:

-MedicAlert offers free custom engraving on all our medical ID products.
+MedicAlert offers free custom engraving on all our regular aspirin use bracelets and medical ID products.
 Engravings on medical IDs for regular aspirin use should include any critical medical information that can protect and save lives in an accident or medical emergency, for example:

 - Taking aspirin/receiving aspirin therapy

 Sample engraving.
 Consult our team if you need help engraving your medical ID for regular aspirin use.

 What are the advantages of regular aspirin use?